antonbabkin/rurec/nbs/rurality.md

 There are many different defitions of rurality, both within research community and in public policy.
 A recent systematic literature review [@nelson_definitions_2021] identified 65 research articles with different rurality definitions.
 A selection of definitions is presented here.
 In many cases, non-rural is defined first, and everything outside of it is considered rural.

-There are two major definitions which the Federal government uses to identify the rural status of an area: the Census Bureau's 'Urban Area' and the OMB's 'Core-Based Statistical Area'.
+Two major definitions which the Federal government uses to identify the rural status of an area are the Census Bureau's "Urban Area" and the OMB's "Core-Based Statistical Area".

 ```{code-cell} ipython3
 :tags: []